Stormy9/Stormy9.github.io/CS460/hwk_02/index.md

 *(will have to put in screenshots of code, once you merge -- can't access those files and this one, at the same time, when they are in different `branch`es!)*

+omg -- the css media queries!!!
+how it rendered differently, opening it from Windows Explorer, than it did when I put it in my exp folder and ran it online/live (that I did to show YMS). how i mixed up the min/max thing

 <br>